Download the PDF

 - Present the Audit Committee’s conclusions with respect to the independent auditors to the Board of Directors.

-- Review, both prior to and following an audit, the audit scope and approach of the independent auditors’ examinations and direct the auditors to areas that, in the Audit Committee’s opinion, require more attention.
+- Review, both prior to and following an audit, the audit scope and approach of the independent auditors’ examinations and direct the independent auditors to areas that, in the Audit Committee’s opinion, require more attention.

 - Discuss with the independent auditors any significant findings (including any material issues on which the national office of the independent auditor was consulted), difficulties, disagreements with management, restrictions on scope of the audit, or limitations on information or personnel encountered while performing the audit.